junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "Hurts?"
 Dean looks at him unbelievably through the red eyes, "Sam, it's not just hurt, I *destroyed* him.
 Cass was so devastated that he decided to not just kill himself but wipe his entire existence!
 So yeah, point taken, this time better if he doesn't know me, at least then I won't kill him again.
 He'd be happier this way.
 And safer."

-"Shouldn't he be the one who makes the call?"
+"Shouldn't he be the one making the call?"
 Sam suggests.

 "He did, at the moment he pressed the delete button."
 Dean takes another mouthful of drink.
 "Trust me, he wouldn't want to have anything to do with me again.
 No one does."

 Sam sighs loudly again.
 He gives up, shifting the concern, "What about you?
 Are you ever going to be happy again?
 I see how you..."

 "I'll be fine."
-Dean cuts him off quickly, closing his eyes, "I'll...
+Dean cuts him off quickly, shutting his eyes, "I'll...
 I deserve it.
 Knowing he's well and alive is good enough for me, a blessing even, I can't ask for more."

 Sam lowers his sad doggy eyes.